Professor: HATTORI Naoko

 On-going projects

-- Identification of epigenomic alterations involved in disease onset and the development of epigenetic therapies
+- Epigenomic alterations involved in disease onset and development of epigenetic therapies

-- Regulation of drug sensitivity by fatty acid metabolism through alterations in cellular membrane composition
+- Regulation of cancer drug sensitivity via fatty acid metabolism

 Keywords